optimizasean/dtg/README.md

 x.to_dtg(:Z)
 x.to_dtg(:W)
 x.to_dtg(:m)

+z = DateTime.now
+z.dtg
+z.to_dtg
+z.convert :w
+z.to_dtg :c

 Time.now.to_dtg(:a)
+DateTime.now.to_dtg :Q
+Time.zone.now.to_dtg L.to_sym
 ```

+> Note: The .dtg method will return a string naming the type of the object you called it on and can therefore be used to verify if the gem has successfully natively integrated with Ruby/Rails(should fail if not).
+I included this for testing purposes to check that the right modules were being loaded with DTG and have run into no load failures but for peace of mind I left it in in case you want to see for yourself.

 ## Problems

 DTG relies upon time objects that have timezone set either as Time.zone or as the default offset recorded.
 I recommend setting the application timezone in the application.rb configuration file so that dtg works automatically on any generated time objects.

-> DTG is not currently compatible with DateTime and has plans to support it in future versions with native integration.
+TimeWithZone is different and therefore has is a Time with offset and with zone.
+Therefore without data loss, you can convert from TimeWithZone to DateTime or Time and maintain the same time, however, you may lose the zone code but the offset will be kept and the zone code can be recovered based on this offset but certain zones that follow daylight savings time may lose their savings-ness and will no longer spring forward or backward if converted.

+> DTG currently supports the following: DateTime, Time, ActiveSupport::TimeWithZone.
+If you extend the Time class as does TimeWithZone, DTG may not function properly, to ensure it functions the same for TimeWithZone, I changed the conversion to_time, and then in_time_zone since ActiveSupport::TimeWithZone has strage behaviors I have not been able to understand yet.
+Until it is updated to be more stable or I find the proper solution, this will not affect the gems functionality, but will just be a different(slightly less efficient: calling an extra method) way to work with ActiveSupport:TimeWithZone objects.

 ## Contributing